HubSpot customer service: The complete 2026 guide

 Help desk and ticketing

 The ticketing system is pretty much the command center of the Service Hub.
 It works like a shared inbox, pulling in customer questions from email, your website, or live chat and turning each one into a neat, trackable ticket.
-If you're currently managing support from a chaotic Gmail inbox, this alone is a huge upgrade.
+If you're currently managing support from a manual Gmail inbox, this alone is a huge upgrade.

 You can set up custom ticket pipelines that match how your team works, with stages like "New," "Waiting on Customer," and "Resolved."
 You can also build rules that automatically send tickets to the right person based on the topic.
 And because it's all tied to the CRM, every ticket is linked to a contact record, so your agents can see a customer's entire history at a glance.